recruitment-temp/sensor-statistics/readme.md

 - You're more than welcome to implement a purely functional solution using cats-effect, fs2 and/or ZIO to impress, but this is not a mandatory requirement.
 - Sensible tests are welcome

-# Solution description

-## Caveats
-There are a few caveats of this implementation.

-### 1. Files with no values
-From the description it's not too clear whether files containing no correct rows (neither `0`-`100` nor `NaN`) should be counted as processed or not.
-Since I've tried to create a solution easily extendable to other sources of data, like HTTP, Websocket, JMS etc., I'd chosen an implementation which does not count such files, however normally this would be something to cross-check with the business/product owner/product manager.

-### 2. Average calculation
-I've used a very crude, but exact approach of keeping the full sum and count to calculate average.
-I've used `Big`Int to avoid overflowing, but this certainly has a performance penalty.
-This would require a measurement to know what's the actual impact and whether it's negligible, on the other hand—maybe Int or Long would be more than sufficient.